BDineshBharadwaj/IBM_Course/Project_Report.md

    Hotel_2         Score2A         Score2B         Score2C         Score2D  ......

 The score for every Hotel-Cuisine pair shall be based on the frequency and ratings of the Cuisine in the hotel proximity.
+The  frequency will be calculated from the number of venues Foursquare outputs for a given Cuisine.
+The ratings for each cuisine will also be provided by Foursquare on a premium call.
 The above data shall be used to cluster Hotels using Kmeans algorithm.